 - You knock out the opponent's Pokemon with the choiced attack.
 Fantastic -- maybe that only happened because you had the extra speed or power.

 - The opponent survives the attack.
-OK, sure -- hopefully you knew that would happen and made the right choice.
+OK, sure -- hopefully you knew that'd happen and are happy with the progress you made.
 If you picked the wrong move and are now locked into it, that's your fault.

 - Your opponent switches out to a Pokemon that matches favourably against your Pokemon.
 Now, whether your Pokemon is choiced or not, you are in a bad position.
 You are now likely to switch yourself.

-- The opponent switches out, but has no Pokemon that can adequately tank your boosted attack.
+- The opponent switches out, but has no Pokemon that really wants to eat your boosted attack.
 Fantastic -- maybe that only happened because you had the extra speed or power.

 So, in short: the only situation where being locked into a move has a realistic drawback for you is actually not that bad.
 Then, the extra power/speed offered by choice far exceeds the inconvenience it causes.